RickyCPA/Finance_Dash1/README.md

 Using Streamlit allows for fast deployment to my website which was important when deciding how to develop the dashboard.

 I am using Yfinance for financial metrics, Alpha Vantage for detailed financial statements, and stocknews for headline and sentiment pulls.

+I'm using plotly to generate detailed and interactive charts, pandas to manipulate data, and standard Python.